nodejs/node/doc/api/child_process.md

 ## Default Windows Shell

-Although Microsoft specifies `'process.env.ComSpec'` must contain the path to `'cmd.exe'` in the root environment, child processes are not always subject to the same requirement.
-Thus, in `child_process` functions where a shell can be spawned, `'cmd.exe'` is used as a fallback if `'process.env.ComSpec'` is unavailable.
+Although Microsoft specifies `%COMSPEC` must contain the path to `'cmd.exe'` in the root environment, child processes are not always subject to the same requirement.
+Thus, in `child_process` functions where a shell can be spawned, `'cmd.exe'` is used as a fallback if `process.env.ComSpec` is unavailable.

 [`'error'`]: #child_process_event_error